IseeJ/PurifierGUI/README.md

 *Updated on 7/18/24: Use the **GUIfinal.py** with **TabWindow.py***

-*Updated on 7/22/24: Converting gauge pressure to absolute pressure, Configure default unit to be bar and plot the conversion to Torr*
+*Updated on 7/22/24: Converting gauge pressure to absolute pressure, Configure default unit to be psi and plot the conversion to Torr, calibrate the low point psi*

 On the PC: